I covered pretty extensively in this post how you should shoot your travel video in order to get the most out of later on in the editing stage.

 So whenever there’s a new phrase in the soundtrack I’m using I might transition to a different scene or a different shot.

-For the actual transitions most of the times I just cut right from one clip to the other without using any kind of effects.
-Other times I use some blending, or maybe a zoom transitions.
+For the actual transitions most of the time I just cut right from one clip to the other without using any kind of effects.
+Other times I use some blending, or maybe zoom transitions.
 Or whatever looks good or works for that particular scene.